cihat-kose/selenium-practice-lessons/README.md

 - JUnit 5
 - Commons IO
 - SLF4J NOP

-## 🔧 Configuration
-All dependencies are managed using Maven.
-Ensure `pom.xml` includes the necessary libraries, and that your IDE recognizes the Maven configuration.

 ## 📚 Documentation
 Each test file includes inline documentation explaining the scenario and Selenium functions being used.